aces/Loris-MRI/docs/scripts_md/DBI.md

 # DESCRIPTION

-This package performs common tasks relating to database connectivity between the LORIS-MRI code base and the LORIS backend database.
-The following methods are available.
+This package performs common tasks related to database connectivity between the LORIS-MRI code base and the LORIS backend database.

 ## Methods